 Pinch of Spice

 Pinch of Spice is one of Agra's most celebrated dining establishments, known for its rich flavors, elegant ambiance, and exceptional service.
-Situated close to the iconic Taj Mahal, this restaurant is a favorite among both locals and tourists seeking a taste of authentic Indian and Mughlai cuisine.
-Pinch of Spice offers a delectable array of dishes, primarily focusing on North Indian and Mughlai cuisine, with an additional selection of Chinese dishes.
-The menu is crafted to satisfy diverse palates, featuring a mix of traditional favorites and innovative creations.
+This restaurant is a favorite among both locals and tourists seeking a taste of authentic Indian and Mughlai cuisine.

 Peshawri